medic/cht-user-management/README.md

 }
 ```

-##### Superset Integration Requirements

-1. **Configuration Level (Contact Type Setting)**:
-   - The `superset` property in the contact type configuration determines if Superset integration is available
-   - If not set in the configuration, Superset integration is completely disabled for that contact type
-   - When set in the configuration, it enables the option to create Superset accounts during user creation

-2. **Runtime Control (Per-User Setting)**:
-   - Only available if Superset is configured for the contact type
-   - Controls whether a Superset account is created for each specific user
-   - Can be controlled through:
-     - A dropdown in the web interface form when creating/editing places
-     - The `superset_config` column in CSV uploads (values: "enable" or "disable")
-   - Effects when enabled for a user:
-     - Email becomes a required field for the contact
-     - A Superset account is created during upload
-     - Role and permissions are set up in Superset
-   - Effects when disabled for a user:
-     - Email is optional
-     - No Superset account or resources are created
-     - User only gets CHT access

-##### Superset Upload Process

-When Superset integration is enabled for a place:

-1. The CHT upload is performed first
-2. If CHT upload succeeds and Superset is enabled for the place:
-   - Creates a role in Superset for the CHU
-   - Assigns necessary permissions from a template role
-   - Sets up row-level security for the CHU's data
-   - Creates a Superset user with appropriate access

-##### Superset Upload States

-Places track their upload state separately for CHT and Superset:
-- `chtUploadState`: Tracks the CHT upload status
-- `supersetUploadState`: Tracks the Superset upload status

-Both can be in one of these states:
-- `NOT_ATTEMPTED`: Upload hasn't been tried yet
-- `PENDING`: Upload is in progress
-- `SUCCESS`: Upload completed successfully
-- `FAILURE`: Upload failed

-##### Superset Error Handling

-- If CHT upload fails, Superset upload is not attempted
-- If Superset upload fails, it can be retried without affecting the CHT upload
-- Each system maintains its own error state and can be retried independently

-##### Superset Integration deployment
-Superset integration requires specific environment variables for each configuration.
-See [Superset Environment Variables](#superset-environment-variables) for the required variables and naming convention.

-For production deployment, Superset credentials are managed securely using SOPS encryption.
-See the [Medic Deployment Guide](scripts/deploy/medic-deploy.md#managing-superset-secrets) for detailed instructions.
+- `role_template` and `rls_template` should be set to the IDs of a template role and RLS in your Superset instance.
+New users at this contact type level will copy role permissions and RLS config from these templates.

+### Environment Variables

+See the [Environment Variables](#environment-variables) table above for the required Superset variables.
+Replace `{CONFIG_NAME}` with your configuration name in uppercase with hyphens replaced by underscores (e.g., `CHIS_KE` for `chis-ke`).

+- In development, set these in your `.env` file.
+- In production, add them to your Helm chart's `values.yaml`.
+If you don't want to have them visible in your repo, encrypt as described in the [Managing Additional Secrets](#managing-additional-secrets) section.

+### How Superset Integration Works

+- If Superset integration is enabled for a contact type, users created for that type can also be provisioned in Superset.
+- The Superset integration can be toggled per user (via form or CSV) if the `superset` property is present.
+- When enabled for a user:
+  - Email is required.
+  - The tool creates a Superset user, role, and RLS, copying from the templates you provided.
+- When disabled for a user:
+  - Email is optional.
+  - No Superset account or resources are created.

+#### Upload Process
+1. CHT upload is performed first.
+2. If successful and Superset is enabled for the user:
+   - Creates a role in Superset for the CHU.
+   - Assigns permissions from the template role.
+   - Sets up row-level security from the template RLS.
+   - Creates a Superset user with appropriate access.

+#### Upload States
+- `chtUploadState`: Tracks the CHT upload status.
+- `supersetUploadState`: Tracks the Superset upload status.
+- Both can be: `NOT_ATTEMPTED`, `PENDING`, `SUCCESS`, `FAILURE`.

+#### Error Handling
+- If CHT upload fails, Superset upload is not attempted.
+- If Superset upload fails, it can be retried without affecting the CHT upload.
+- Each system maintains its own error state and can be retried independently.

+### How to Test Superset Integration

+1. **Have a running Superset instance** ([installation guide](https://superset.apache.org/docs/installation/installing-superset/)).
+2. **Create a template role and RLS in Superset**.
+Note their IDs and set them in your `config.json` under the relevant contact type's `superset` property as `role_template` and `rls_template`.
+3. **Set environment variables** for your config (see above).
+4. **Ensure your contact type config includes a required `email` property** in `contact_properties`.
+5. **Run the tool and create a user with Superset integration enabled**.
+The tool will copy role and RLS from your templates and create the user in Superset.
+6. **Verify in Superset**: Log in as admin and check that the user, roles, and permissions were created as expected.

+If Superset integration fails, check logs, environment variables, and Superset connectivity.
+For production, ensure secrets are properly decrypted and available as environment variables.

+## Managing Secrets

+See [scripts/deploy/medic-deploy.md](scripts/deploy/medic-deploy.md#managing-secrets) for detailed instructions on managing secrets for both Medic-hosted and self-hosted deployments, including SOPS usage, what to commit, and how CI/CD handles secrets.

 ### Deployment
 This tool is available via Docker by running `docker compose up`.
 Set the [Environment Variables](#environment-variables).